zongyi1999/DIRA_Challenge/README.md

 ### Testing

-In the test phase, the patent images are input into our model to extract features.
-And the similary scores between query and gallery features by calculating the Euclidean distance.
-The DBA and AQE are utilized as post-processing.
-AQE first calculate the top-k similar images for the query image.
-And then the new query and gallery features are updated by the weighted sum of these similar images features.
-DBA re-compulate the feautre by averaring the top-k similairy images in the
+In the test phase, the test image is input into the model to get feature representation.
+Then the extracted feature is compared with the features in the feature library for the distance metric such as Eucildean and cosine measure.
+Thereafter, the results are post-processed by Query Expansion which is a re-rank method.
+The flow of Query Expansion is as follows: Given a query image, and use it to find m similar gallery images.
+The query feature is defined as fq and m similar gallery features are defined as fg.
+Then the new query feature is constructed by averaging the verified gallery features and the query feature

 ### Training